 Now, analyzing that statistic will be very interesting.
 In 2021 the impact of the second pandemic year was clearly visible as my main opponent was Vassal folks.
 Now, in 2022, it changed dramatically – you can see Kuba, my main wargaing opponent, my wife Magda and of course solo games (bot) as predominant.

 Of course, being mainly a wargamer, you notice 2-player games with record – 53% – percentage.
 Second place – not surprisingly is taken by 4-players sessions – another 25%.
 Other combinations had much more marginal occurrences.

 And now to the most important and interesting statistic!
 The BGStats divides all your played games into couple of categories:

-- centuries – played 100 times or more – well, not in 2020 nor in 2019 I was so biased to any one of my favorite games so much as to have over 100 sessions logged; but there were times – like in 2016 – when I played Commands Colors Ancient 165 times…
+- centuries – played 100 times or more – well, not in 2022 nor in 2021 was I so biased to one of my favorite games so much as to have over 100 sessions logged; but there were times – like in 2016 – when I played Commands Colors Ancient 165 times…

 - quarters – played 25 times or more; this time there was no game here although CC Ancients was close; is it bad?
 Not necessarily…

 - dimes – played 10 times or more – …as I never before had so many games in dimes and fives categories!
 That shows how versatile and varied this year was, with titles like Pacific War, C&C Medieval, Nova Luna, Root.

 - fives – played 5 times or more – we finished Gloomahven campaign, I took part in Shores of Tripoli tournament, Cascadia and For Sale were very popular titles played with my kids while Guadalcanal Solitaire gave me a lot of fun when travelling!
 One could not wish for more!